medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/7-oracle-upgrade.md

 ```

 - title: The title of oracle upgrade proposal
-- description: The description of oracle upgrade proposal
+- description: A description of oracle upgrade proposal
-- upgrade-height: Target height to be upgraded
+- upgrade-height: A target height to be upgraded
-- upgrade-unique-id: Unique ID of oracle to be upgraded
+- upgrade-unique-id: The unique ID of oracle to be upgraded
 - deposit: A deposit for proposal

 If the proposal passes, you can check the oracle upgrade information with the below CLI.